 OBSERVATIONS: Interviews with staff and residents affirmed that the agency does use all information obtained pursuant to § 115.341 to make housing, bed, program, education, and work assignments for residents with the goal of keeping all residents safe and free from sexual abuse.
-Staff interviews did note that staff would do whatever is required to keep residents staff, including having never leaving them alone, all staff affirmed that isolation of a resident would not be done except in an extreme exigent circumstance and that any isolation would last only minutes, if at all.
-Staff and resident interviews also affirmed that Lesbian, gay, bisexual, transgender, or intersex residents are not be placed in particular housing, bed, or other assignments solely on the basis of such identification or status, nor shall agencies consider lesbian, gay, bisexual, transgender, or intersex identification or status as an indicator of likelihood of being sexually abusive.
-Interviews with transgender youth and staff confirmed that when making housing and programming assignments, the agency does consider on a case-by-case basis whether a placement would ensure the resident's health and safety, and whether the placement would present management or security problems.
-It was further determined via case file reviews and interviews that placement and programming assignments for each transgender or intersex resident is reassessed at least twice each year to review any threats to safety experienced by the resident.
-Further, interviews with residents noted that their own views with respect to his own safety is given serious consideration.
-Interviews and a tour of the facility affirmed that each resident in the facility can shower separately from other residents.
+Staff interviews did note that staff would do whatever is required to keep residents' staff, including having never left them alone; all staff affirmed that isolation of a resident would not be done except in an extreme exigent circumstance and that any isolation would last only minutes, if at all.
+Staff and resident interviews also affirmed that Lesbian, gay, bisexual, transgender, or intersex residents are not placed in particular housing, bed, or other assignments solely on the basis of such identification or status, nor shall agencies consider lesbian, gay, bisexual, transgender, or intersex identification or status as an indicator of the likelihood of being sexually abusive.
+Interviews with transgender youth and staff confirmed that when making housing and programming assignments, the agency does consider on a case-by-case basis whether a placement would ensure the resident's health and safety and whether the placement would present management or security problems.
+It was further determined via case file reviews and interviews that placement and programming assignments for each transgender or intersex resident are reassessed at least twice each year to review any threats to safety experienced by the resident.
+Further, interviews with residents, including transgender residents, noted that their own views with respect to his or her own safety are given serious consideration.
+Interviews and a tour of the facility affirmed that each resident in the facility could shower separately from other residents.
 Though some facility staff did not know if a transgender or intersex resident had been in the facility, each staff interviewed recognized that there were no areas of the facility designated as housing areas for these residents.
+However, it should be noted that some staff was not fully informed about the importance of using the subjective part of the SOGIE to make housing and programming decisions, which should be addressed in future training.